Cuba–Pakistan relations: Cuban response to the Kashmir earthquake

 After the 2005 Kashmir earthquake, Cuba sent over 2,400 physicians and paramedical staff and established 32 field hospitals and two relief camps in the North-West Frontier Province (NWFP) and Azad Jammu and Kashmir.
 A total of 36 transport flights were made.
 In addition to nurses, paramedics and doctors the initial two flights were only of military trained physicians.
 Tons of medical equipment and medicines were sent by the government of Cuba.
 Approximately 30 amputee patients were flown to Cuba for treatments.
 Pakistani president Pervez Musharraf expressed his contentment at the efforts of Fidel Castro and appreciated the services of the Cuban medical teams.
-Dr. Juan Carlos Martín, Director of the Cuban field hospital in Muzaffarabad, said "We knew this had to be a closed-loop relief effort.
-Not only did we have to bring the medicines and the doctors, we had to provide everything – the hospital, the electricity, the plumbing, the beds – to run that hospital".
 From October, 2005 to January 24, 2006, Cuban medical teams performed 601,369 consultations, 5,925 surgeries including 2,819 major surgeries and served at 44 different locations in the quake-affected region.